usmaanrazaq/Runpath.Gallery/README.md

 Endpoints:

-/api/gallery - Retrieves all Albums and photos
+/api/gallery - Retrieves all albums and photos

 /api/gallery/{userId} - Retrieves albums and photos for a particular user